 Sisterfields, Bali: I haven’t yet visited Melbourne in Australia, a city renowned as the place to find the coolest coffee bars and breakfast places, but I think Sisterfields in Bali, is as close as it gets to actually having breakfast in Melbourne.
 This also makes good sense, since Sisterfields is opened by Australians, and it is indeed a very popular spot in Seminyak, Bali.

 The café has huge panoramic windows so visitors are able to follow everything that happens in the busy Bali streets.
-Inside the furniture and decoration is simple with blue details, everything very Instagram-worthy, which is also why you will see a lot of people busy cramming their photogenic breakfast.
+Inside the furniture and decoration is simple with blue details, and everything very Instagram-worthy, which is also why you will see a lot of people busy cramming their photogenic breakfast.
 Sisterfield’s menu is big and varied and like me and my boyfriend talked about – it makes both boys and girls happy.

 Why?
 Because they have a selection of smoothies, green juices, smoothie bowls and yoghurt with fruit and granola for the girls, and beer, coffee, burgers, and eggs in every possible form for the hungry fellas.
 You simply can’t go wrong with Sisterfields!